Aside from the sole trader route, the limited liability company is the most popular business structure to trade under in the UK.

 What type of limited company do you want to form?

-Most private companies are limited by shares, in that they have share capital and shareholders.
-This is the type of company chosen by the vast majority of Bytestart visitors.
+Most private companies are limited by shares in that they have share capital and shareholders.
+The vast majority of Bytestart visitors choose this type of company.

-• Public limited company – larger enterprises which can offer shares to the public.
-Subject to stricter rules than smaller companies.
+- Public limited companies are larger enterprises that can offer shares to the public and are subject to stricter rules than smaller companies.

-• Limited liability partnership – shares features of both a standard partnership, but with the added protection of limited liability.
+- Limited liability partnership: This type of partnership shares the features of a standard partnership but with the added protection of limited liability.

-• Private unlimited company – used when financial privacy is a priority, but shareholders have no protection.
-Unusual structure.
+- Private unlimited company: This is used when financial privacy is a priority, but shareholders have no protection.
+It has an unusual structure.

 Choosing a name for your new company